mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

   - Sometimes, this item causes unstability.
   - You had better turn this OFF.
 Trust me.
 - `VT-d: Disabled`
-  - Dortania's guide suggests us setting this to `Disabled`.
+  - Dortania's guide suggests you set this to `Disabled`.
 - `SATA mode: AHCI`
   - It will be unbootable without setting this to `AHCI`.
   - Boot into BIOS and switch to Main tab.